alteryx/ui-automation-samples/README.md

 ## Setup

-- Alteryx Designer must be installed
+- Alteryx Designer must be installed.
+Alteryx Designer versions 2018.1 and greater are recommended.
 - Double-click a .yxi file in the YXI_Installers directory to install a tool.
 Alteryx Designer should handle the install.

 ## Documentation